 Device heats up quickly, so may present some safety concerns.

 Portable and ultra-fine steam for quick and deep clean.
 Solid construction and powerful.
 Nozzle designed to distribute steam evenly.

-A bit expensive, can't be used with essential oils and making warranty claims is cumbersome.
+High price, can't be used with essential oils and hard to make warranty claim.

 Can't use essential oils.
 Slight smell reported during first couple of uses.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 While cleansing and moisturizing are the essentials of facial skin care, there are many other treatments that can help beautify your complexion.
 One such treatment is steaming.

 Until fairly recently, there were two ways to receive the benefits of facial steam therapy: you could lean over a pot of boiling water, or you could pay for an expensive visit to the spa or aesthetician.